After another bumpy day, Wall Street ends mostly higher

 AP Business Writers

-Stock indexes turned mixed on Wall Street in choppy afternoon trading Tuesday as investors cautiously review mostly encouraging financial results from major retailers.
+The market’s latest gyrations came as traders cautiously reviewed mostly encouraging financial results from major retailers.

 Technology, health care and energy stocks fell, limiting the broader market’s advance.
-Broadcom fell 1.5%, Moderna slid 4.9% and Marathon Oil fell 1.3%.
+Broadcom fell 1.3%, Moderna slid 5% for the biggest drop in the S&P 500 and Marathon Oil fell 1.1%.

 Retailers, consumer product makers and banks made solid gains.

 U.S. crude oil prices fell 3.2%.
-European markets were broadly higher and Asian markets closed mixed overnight.
+European markets ended broadly higher and Asian markets closed mixed overnight.

 Stocks had their best month in a year-and-a-half in July and the winning streak has been continuing into August partially on hopes that inflation is easing.
 The latest government report on consumer prices showed that inflation essentially stalled from June to July.